-\proofstep{Singular and regular values.} Let $G$ and $H$ be finite connected graphs.
-Suppose $\phi:H \to G$ is a PL map.
+Let $G$ and $H$ be finite graphs.
+Suppose $\phi\from H \to G$ is a PL-map.
 A point $x\in H$ is a {\it singular point} if it is a vertex of $H$, a preimage of a vertex of $G$, a point where the linearity of $\phi$ breaks, or $\phi$ is constant on a small neighborhood of $x$.
-Otherwise $x\in H$ is a {\it regular point}.
+Otherwise, $x\in H$ is a {\it regular point}.
 The image of a singular point is a {\it singular value}, and a point $y\in G$ is a {\it regular value} if it is not a singular value.
 There are only finitely many singular values.